When the system starts throwing errors about the main filesystem, it’s time for a check.

 fsck handles the file system check.

-While a file system check shouldn’t loose any data, if done improperly, or if there’s more to the issue, you can loose ALL of your data.
+While a file system check shouldn’t loose any data, it’s possible to loose ALL your data.
+Especially if there’s an actually issue with the filesystem.
 Make sure you have a backup.

 To force check the system in systemd, add the below to your kernel options.
 This is the